 Students should enroll in CHGN560 in the first semester of their degree program.
-A minimum of 36 credits, including at least 24 credits of course work, are required.
-At least 15 of the required 24 credits of course work must be taken in the Department of Chemistry at Mines.
-The student's thesis committee makes decisions on transfer credit.
-Up to 9 credits of graduate courses may be transferred from other institutions, provided that those courses have not been used as credit toward a Bachelor's degree.
+A minimum of 36 credits, including at least 18 credits of course work, is required.
+At least 15 of the required 18 credits of course work must be taken in the Department of Chemistry at Mines.
+The total hours of course work required are determined on an individual basis by the student's thesis committee.